 AGGST offers the MA degree in Theological Studies.
 Courses are offered in both French and English.
-All students complete seven core courses, then six more courses plus a practicum within a chosen area of concentration: missiology, Christian education, or counseling.
-Courses are held once per yer over a 11-week period, from May through July.
+All students complete six core courses, then six more courses plus a practicum within a chosen area of concentration: Cross-cultural Ministries (Missiology), Christian Education, or Counseling.
+The Biblical Exegesis concentration comprises seven courses, without Practicum.

+Courses are held once per year over a 11-week period, from May through July.
 Students attend classes for 2 years, then dedicate the 3rd year to their thesis research and writing.